danielfm/judgr/README.markdown

 #### Providing Your Own Database Layer

 First, implement the required functions in a namespace below `clj-thatfinger.db`.
-Use `clj-thatfinger.db.mongodb` reference.
+Use `clj-thatfinger.db.mongodb` as reference.
 Then, change the `*db-module*` var to point to your namespace.

-#### About Subsets

-As you saw, you can divide your dataset into multiple subsets in order to perform cross-validation.
-The name of the default subset can be changed in `*default-subset*` var.

 ## License